pawankulkarni13/JavaBasics/readme/Trees.md

+#### AVL Tree
+AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees cannot be more than one for all nodes.

+#### Red Black Tree
+Rules That Every Red-Black Tree Follows:
+- Every node has a colour either red or black.
+- The root of the tree is always black.
+- There are no two adjacent red nodes (A red node cannot have a red parent or red child).
+- Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.
+- All leaf nodes are black nodes.

 #### Full Binary Tree

 A Binary Tree is a full binary tree if every node has 0 or 2 children.
 The following are the examples of a full binary tree.
 We can also say a full binary tree is a binary tree in which all nodes except leaf nodes have two children.